 - Everything wants to eat a chicken.
 Chickens can’t fly, so they are extremely vulnerable.
-To ensure their safety, chickens should have a secure enclosed pen for daytime or a dedicated guardian animal if you plan on letting them roam freely.
+To ensure their safety, chickens should have a securely enclosed pen for daytime or a dedicated guardian animal if you plan on letting them roam freely.

 - Chickens make great family pets.
-Once you start your flock, you will probably be surprised at how intelligent, affectionate and friendly chickens are.
+Once you start your flock, you will probably be surprised at how intelligent, affectionate, and friendly chickens are.

-Read more at Lehmans.com
+Read more here.